TotallyMonica/mountfs/README.md

 # mountfs

+## Descripton
+An easy-to-use Python script to mount network shares based off of your current local IP

 ## How to set up:
 1. `git clone https://github.com/TotallyMonica/mountfs && cd mountfs`
 2. Open mountfs.py in your favorite text editor (I personally use `nano`, but to each their own) and modify lines 14 and 17 to fit the relevant IPs